Golden Bough Playhouse: 1935 fire and sale of property

 In 1935, Kuster renegotiated his lease with the movie tenants, allowing him to produce a stage play one weekend each month.
 On May 17, 1935, Kuster opened his production of the play By Candlelight, a German play by Siegfried Geyer adapted into English by P. G. Wodehouse.
 Two nights later, on May 19, the Theatre of the Golden Bough was destroyed by fire; arson was suspected.
-Kuster moved his film operation to his Arts and Crafts Club Hall on Monte Verde Street, renamed it the Filmarte, and it became the first "art house" between Los Angeles and San Francisco.
+Kuster moved his film operation to the former Arts and Crafts Theatre on Monte Verde Street, which he owned, leasing it to the same tenants under the name Filmarte; it became the first "art house" between Los Angeles and San Francisco.

-In 1950, Kuster sold the Golden Bough Court, the property that once surrounded the theater's entrance, to Sumral and Ruth Otrich.
+In 1950, Kuster sold the Court of the Golden Bough, the property that once surrounded the theatre's entrance, to Sumral and Ruth Otrich.
 This slice of land, measuring 47 ft by 80 ft, is situated behind the present-day Cottage of Sweets.
 Otrich invested $50,000 to construct three English Tudor-style shops and three apartments on a second floor.
 Nearby was the restaurant called Sade's (now Portabella).
-Today, these buildings are part of the Golden Bough Court, where only the facade of the original Theatre of the Golden Bough remains and opens to an arcade courtyard featuring various shops.
-The theatre's box office also survived, became the Carmel Weavers Studio, and is now The Cottage of Sweets, a candy shop.
+Today, these buildings are part of the Court of the Golden Bough, where only the facade of the original Theatre of the Golden Bough remains and opens to an arcade courtyard featuring various shops.
+The theatre's box office also survived, along with the Weavers Studio, was later used as a dress shop owned by Anna Katz, and is now The Cottage of Sweets, a candy shop.

 Golden Bough Playhouse

-Second theatre, fire, third theatre, cinema
+Second theatre, 1949 fire, third theatre, cinema

-In 1940, Kuster returned to Carmel; the Monte Verde Street theatre's lease had expired, and he renamed it Golden Bough Playhouse and again presented plays and films year-round.
+In 1940, Kuster returned to Carmel; the film tenants' lease at Monte Verde Street had expired, and he renamed the theatre Golden Bough Playhouse and again presented plays and films year-round.
 In the summers of 1940 and 1941, he directed the Golden Bough School of Theatre.
 In 1949, after remounting By Candlelight, this second "Golden Bough" also burned down.

-By 1950, Kuster created a nonprofit corporation to build a new theater at the same location.
-In 1952, having raised $185,000, he built a three-story, two-theater facility on the site.
+By 1950, Kuster created a nonprofit corporation to build a new theatre at the same location.
+In 1952, having raised $185,000, he built a three-story, two-theatre facility on the site, located at Monte Verde Street and 4SW 8th Avenue.
 The main auditorium, called Golden Bough Playhouse, originally with 330 seats and a large stage, was designed to present both movies and live performances.
-Beneath the main stage, an intimate 125-seat theater-in-the-round was named Circle Theatre.
+Beneath the main stage, an intimate 125-seat theatre-in-the-round was named Circle Theatre, with an entrance on Casanova Street and 4SE 8th Avenue.
 The new Golden Bough Playhouse opened its doors on October 2, 1952, with a Monterey Symphony Orchestra concert.
 The first theatrical production at the venue was The Merchant of Venice, opening on December 12, 1952.